How to Make a Website Like Airbnb

 - Ease of maintenance: it’s best to choose technologies and frameworks with good documentation and an active developer community.
 This will make it easier to troubleshoot issues, find support, and maintain your platform in the long run.

 If necessary, consult with experienced developers or a web development agency like A2 Design when making these tech stack decisions.

 Step 4: Developing Minimum Viable Product Features

-Your website may not be perfect right away as soon as it is launched, but what’s important is to make sure it has all the MVP features to ensure user satisfaction.
+The Airbnb-like website you’re building may not be perfect right away as soon as it is launched, but what’s important is to make sure it has all the MVP features to ensure user satisfaction.

 MVP (Minimum Viable Product) is, simply put, the bare-minimum version of your website that includes all the must-have features your users can accept.

 For a website like Airbnb, here are some of the essential features you should have as base requirements:

 Users need to be able to seamlessly sign up for an account and log in to your website/platform.
 Hosts should be able to use the account to manage their listings, and guests can use the account to book reservations, manage bookings, and leave reviews.